JeanSanchezFelix/Diner-Dash_Krusty-Krab-Edition/README.md

 # Decorations

-### Added two orchids, added cockroach in the middle, changed floor to krusty krab, background for the burger
+- Added two orchids, added a cockroach in the middle, changed floor to Krusty Krab, burger background, also customers, burger and money indicator now have a background, the patty has a cooked sprite.

+- Added new preview screens and pause states, containing game instructions and buttons to change states when clicked, the states also have a custom font.

+- Change the sprites of the customers and the chef.

+- Added new music and sound effects.